wizzat/distribution/README.md

 Perl is fairly common, but I'm not sure 100% of systems out there have it.
 A C or C++ port would be most welcome.

 Port requirements: from the user's point of view, it's the exact same script.
-They pass in the same options in the same way, and get the same output, byte-for-byte.
+They pass in the same options in the same way, and get the same output, byte-for-byte if possible.
+This means you'll need regexp support in your language of choice.
+Also a hash map structure makes the implementation simple.

-The only reason to port the script is if there's a need for someone to run this script on systems that don't have the script language supported.
+The only reason to port the script is if there's a need to run it on systems that don't have the script language supported.
 For now, that means non-Perl ports.
 I imagine, in order of nice-to-haveness:

  * C or C++
  * Python